 The life cycles of all of the thousands of different flies are divided into 4 stages: egg, larva (flies at this stage look like worms and are commonly known as maggots), pupa (the stage in which the fly is developing inside a cocoon), and adult.
 Fly eggs are laid in decaying flesh, animal waste, or pools of standing water.
 The common characteristic of these egg locations is the presence of ample food for the maggots.
 Flies reproduce and grow rapidly.
 Depending on the season and weather conditions, a fly may take only 12 to 14 days to go from egg to adult.

 Biting flies feed on animal blood.
-This group includes mosquitoes, black flies, sand flies, biting midges, horse flies, and deer flies.
+This group includes mosquitoes, black flies, sand flies, biting midges, horse flies, deer flies, and others.
 Though the bites can be painful and may bring on allergic reactions, biting flies are usually not dangerous to dogs unless they are extremely numerous or transmit a disease.
 Many of these flies, including black flies and mosquitoes, will bite both animals and humans.

 These tiny (0.04 to 0.16 inches [1 to 3 millimeters]) insects are often called gnats and are sometimes known as “no-see-ums,” or “punkies.”
 There are several species.
 All are associated with aquatic or semiaquatic habitats, such as mud or moist soil around streams, ponds, and marshes.
 They can inflict painful bites and suck the blood of both humans and animals, including horses and dogs.

 There are more than 1,000 species of black flies.
 They feed on humans and many kinds of animals.
-Most black flies are small—tiny enough to slip through the mesh of many screens.
+Most black flies are small (1–6 millimeters long)—tiny enough to slip through the mesh of many screens.
 They are most numerous in north temperate and subarctic zones, although there are tropical and subtropical species as well.
 In some cases, swarms of these flies will attack, inflicting large numbers of painful bites and even killing livestock.